-Stratford-on-Avon and Warwick District Councils are working together to produce a new South Warwickshire Local Plan, this will replace the current strategic policies of the existing Stratford Core Strategy which runs from 2016 to 2031.
+Stratford-on-Avon and Warwick District Councils are working together to produce a new South Warwickshire Local Plan, this will replace the strategic policies of the existing Warwick District Local Plan which runs from 2011 to 2029.
 It will be informed by new data and extend beyond the current 2029 limit.
-The strategy adopted for the plan is largely dispersed growth focusing on provision in and around Stratford and the main market towns across the District.

 The aim of the Local Plan is to set out a long-term spatial strategy for housing, jobs, infrastructure and climate change for both districts.